OpenEvalProject/evals/manuscripts/elife-41676/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/41676/elife-41676-fig2-v1.jpg)

 **Figure 2.:** Journals are sorted from left to right by the number of cell lines detected by SciScore (only the top 25 journals are shown for presentation purposes; data for all journals is given in Figure 2—source data 1).
 Each bar represents the percent of cell lines (red) or papers (orange) that are on the problematic cell-line list.
 Cell line presence on the misidentified list is scored by the edit distance metric, which skips all special characters such as spaces and dashes and assumes that any string that contains the same letters and numbers is an edit distance of 0 (e.g., EF 1 = EF-1).
-Journals that published papers under a license not allowing text mining are not represented here.10.7554/eLife.41676.005Figure 2—source data 1.
+Journals that published papers under a license not allowing text mining are not represented here.

 The smallest number of cell lines on the problematic list is found in virology and botany related journals, while the largest is in cancer journals.
 This general observation is consistent with the identity of the problematic list, which has a high proportion of human cancer cell lines.
 Because of this composition and the aggressive growth of cancer cell lines taking over other cell lines, we expect that cell lines used in cancer journals would be over-represented, while cell lines from model organism would be underrepresented.